-Recent housing developments will increase the village population by about 25%.
-Having suitable shopping facilities, opportunities for existing businesses to expand and attracting new businesses into the area will help support the local economy and reduce the need for commuting, which, in turn, could generally limit the increase in traffic and air pollution.
+10.48 Current house building will increase the village population by about 25%.
+Having suitable shopping and hospitality facilities, opportunities for businesses to expand and attracting new businesses will help support the local economy and reduce the need for commuting, which could generally limit the increase in traffic and air pollution.